maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 </figure>

 As a student, I was more trying to understand everything and so I let my instructor guide me in the process.
 I don't know if this method is recommended by the Lasersaur community neither if there are other procedures that may work ?
-In the end, we successfully aligned the lasers with this method.
+In the end, we successfully aligned the lasers with this method but issues with the lens (weird laser shape) persisted.

 ## 4. My Vynil cutter design